 Governmental Activities.
-Governmental activities in fiscal year 2019 increased the City's net position by \$1,101,686.
-The key element of this increase is due to an increase in Charges for Services and Operating Grants and Contributions.
-Charges for Services includes impact fees collected for new construction and certain collections from Park County for services provided to them by the City.
+Governmental activities in fiscal year 2020 increased the City's net position by \$1,718,142.
+The key element of this increase is due to an increase in Operating Grants and Contributions.
+This City received \$567,731 in revenue from the Coronavirus Aid, Relief, and Economic Security (CARES) Act that was not anticipated.
 The remaining portion of the increase represents a normal variation in revenues and expenditures.

 Business-Type Activities.
-Business-type activities increased the City's net position by \$1,291,914.
+Business-type activities increased the City's net position by \$1,147,214.
 This increase is a normal variation in revenues and expenses within the City's enterprise funds.